OpenWIS/openwis-documentation/_rules2/2016-03-09-OpenWIS-Financial-Management.md

 **SMALL** Definition & Requirements:

-Category _Small_ are all others (examples: 2 employees and EUR 20,000 in revenues; or no workers and very little revenue).
+Category _Small_ are all organisations not meeting the criteria of Large or Very Large organisations (examples: 2 employees and EUR 20,000 in revenues; or no workers and very little revenue).

 Small organizations need only: